truenas/documentation/content/CORE/CORETutorials/InstallingJailSoftware.md

 Packages are built with default options.
 Ports let the user select options.

-The FreeBSD Ports Collection must be installed in the jail before ports can be compiled.
+You must install the FreeBSD Ports Collection in the jail before ports can be compiled.
-Inside the jail, use the `portsnap` utility.
+Inside the jail, use the `portsnap` command utility.
 This command downloads the ports collection and extracts it to the <file>/usr/ports/</file> directory of the jail:

 ```